itechpros/servoy-war-builder/README.md

     dbi: false  # Don't export based on DBI files (default)
   ```
 - ***properties-file-war***
   Path and name of the properties file to be included in the WAR.
-Path should be relative to the root directory of your GitHub repository.
+Path should be relative to the root directory of your GitHub repository. **If a WAR property file is not supplied, we will use the property file specified in `properties-file`.**
   **WAR export flag:** `-pfw`
   **Examples:**
   ```yaml